 If you want your fighter to focus on ranged weapons, then you want your highest ability score to be dexterity.
 However, if you want your fighter to do as much damage as possible in melee, then the highest score should be strength.

-Constitution is an ideal place for a high ability score as well, since fighters tend to find themselves in the thick of battle.
+Constitution is an ideal place for a high ability score as well, since fighters tend to find themselves in the thick of battle and will want those bonus hit points.

 Monks are masters of martial arts.
 They don’t tend to use weapons to hurt people.
 Instead, they can do enough damage just with their fists.